kaBeech/advent-of-code-solutions/Day3/retrospective.md

 # What I learn from difficult points?

 ### Read the question carefully and verify input formats!

 I misread Part 2 to say that it was going to provide me with a new input which had empty lines between each group of three rucksacks.
-Becuse of that I spent quite a bit of time refactoring to take two input formats, choose a method based on the format, and then process the input appropriately.
+Because of that I spent quite a bit of time refactoring to take two input formats, choose a method based on the format, and then process the input appropriately.
 I could save myself some time in the future by reading carefully and verifying the format of provided materials